Morocco's king names new ministers, Islamists lose ground

 The PJD, which has 107 seats in parliament, must work with other parties such as RNI, because of the law organising elections does not allow one party to take full control.
 It is also sharing power with the Popular movement, and the Socialism and Progress Party that were both in the previous coalition.

-Mohamed Hassad, a technocrat and the head of the Tangier Port Authority, was named interior minister, while Salaheddine Mezouar, the RNI leader, became foreign minister.
+Mohamed Hassad, RNI head of the Tangier Port Authority, was named interior minister while Salaheddine Mezouar, the RNI leader, became foreign minister.

 "The alliance with the RNI is another blow for the PJD's credibility and reputation," Maati Monjib, a political historian from Rabat University said.